alsaibie/me319/prelabs/prelab8.md

 ## Saturation

-Notice how the voltage spikes initially, well in reality you aren't likely to a have a power supply source that provides this amount of voltage, or you may not want to exceed a certain voltage for other reasons.
+Notice how the voltage spikes initially, well, in reality you aren't likely to a have a power supply source that provides this amount of voltage, or you may not want to exceed a certain voltage for other reasons (max current).
 This saturation constraint produces a nonlinear behavior, but it is easy to simulate it given the setup we have.

 Assume the voltage can not exceed a magnitude of $10V$